tekknolagi/isdt/lecture-notes/2-vcs.md

     arbitrary points along its commit history.
 If your commits aren't self- contained, it's practically impossible to use `git bisect` because commits are constantly breaking and fixing things.

+    Ensuring each commit stands alone is also known as "keeping the `main` branch green," and we'll talk about it more in the final module.

 TODO: Git has lots more subcommands, but the ones from last lecture are enough